Christianization of Goa: Name changes

 The process of Christianization was simultaneously accompanied by Lusitanization, as the Christian converts typically assumed a Portuguese veneer.
 The most visible aspect was the discarding of old Konkani Hindu names for new Portuguese Catholic names at the time of Baptism.
 The 1567 Provincial Council of Goa — under the presidency of the first Archbishop of Goa Gaspar Jorge de Leão Pereira, and then under the presidency of his successor Jorge Temudo — passed over 115 decrees.
 One of them declared that the Goan Catholics would henceforth not be permitted to use their former Hindu names.

 The converts typically adopted the surnames of the Portuguese priest, governor, soldier or layman who stood as godfather for their baptism ceremony.
 For instance, the Boletim do Instituto Vasco da Gama lists the new names of some of the prominent ganvkars (Konkani: Freeholders).
 Rama Prabhu, son of Dado Vithal Prabhu from Benaulim, Salcette, became Francisco Fernandes; Mahabal Pai, son of Nara Pai, became Manuel Fernandes in 1596.
 Mahabal Kamat of Curtorim became Aleisco Menezes in 1607, while Chandrappa Naik of Gandaulim became António Dias in 1632.
 In 1595 Vittu Prabhu became Irmão de Diogo Soares and the son of Raulu Kamat became Manuel Pinto in Aldona, Bardez.
 Ram Kamat of Punola became Duarte Lobo in 1601, while Tados Irmaose of Anjuna became João de Souza in 1658.

-Since in many cases, family members were not necessarily baptised at the same time, this would lead to them having different surnames.
+Since in many cases, family members were not necessarily baptized at the same time, this would lead to them having different surnames.
 For instance in 1594, the son of Pero Parras, a ganvkar from Raia acquired at baptism the new name of Sebastião Barbosa.
 Later in 1609, another of his sons converted and took the name of João Rangel.
 As a result, members of the same vangodd (clan) who initially all shared a common Hindu surname ended up adopting divergent Lusitanian ones.

+New laws

+Various orders issued by the Goa Inquisition included: